Find out about our new Amphitheatre

 Updating this well-loved space could not be done without talking through designs and ideas with our local community.
 We held consultations with Paddington Central’s local people, retailers, companies and stakeholders (such as the Mosaic Community Trust, PiP and Queen’s Park Primary) to find out what was essential to them.
-The result is a new Amphitheatre design that’s more accessible and welcoming for all who live, work and visit with development works starting this March until winter 2022.
+The result is a new Amphitheatre design that’s more accessible and welcoming for all who live, work and visit.

 Our new design will provide:

 With a larger ‘stage’ area for events, the Amphitheatre is set to become a year-round destination for people to relax and enjoy culture, music, entertainment and well-being pop-ups.
 We’re also expanding the amount of seating and making it more comfortable.